-The Company's internal model is validated by testing the individual calibrations and methodologies that are input into the model and the results that are output from the model.
+The Company's Internal Model is validated by testing the individual calibrations and methodologies that are input into the model and the results that are output from the model.
 The validation tests applied comprise both mathematically defined tests and those based on qualitative judgement, to ensure that the model and its components are both accurate and reflect management opinion.
 Key tests include benchmarking, back-testing and sensitivity testing.
-The validation tests are run, documented and assessed against criteria set by the Actuarial function, which are designed to draw conclusions on the appropriateness of the internal model.
+The validation tests are run, documented and assessed against criteria set by the ess and System of Governance Risk Profile Valuation for Solvency Purposes Capital Management Other Information -- ------------------------------ ----------------- ------------------------------------ ----------------------- ----------------------

+Actuarial function, which are designed to draw conclusions on the appropriateness of the Internal Model.
 This analysis is made available to the Board and Risk Committee.

-In addition, a separate and independent Internal Model Independent Validation Review is undertaken to provide an opinion to the Board that the model is appropriate for use on an ongoing basis.
+In addition, a separate and independent Internal Model Independent Validation Review is undertaken to provide an opinion to the Board Risk Committee that the model is appropriate for use on an ongoing basis.
 The Internal Model Independent Validation business standard defines the scope and approach for each independent validation exercise.
-The Board reviews the findings of the exercise, alongside the conclusions of the Chief Actuary and approves whether the internal model is suitably accurate and fit for purpose.
+The Board Risk Committee reviews the findings of the exercise, alongside the conclusions of the Chief Actuary and approves whether the Internal Model is suitably accurate and fit for purpose.